nazneenprojects/techcrafting-with-keying/_posts/2023-09-22-Azure-CICD-Pipeline-for-SpringBoot.markdown

-# How to set up Azure-CICD-pipeline for SpringBoot Project
+# How to set up Azure CICD Pipeline for SpringBoot Project

 Prerequisites :
  - Microsoft Azure DevOps credentials